DarekParodia/Nema-17-Blind-System/README.md

 You can drive blinds using gearbox, it depends on how heavy your blinds are, or how strong is your motor.
 Design uses M3 screws to assembly everything.
 I didn't put points for screwing the pcb so you can attach it anyway you want

+STL files can be found also on thingiverse: https://www.thingiverse.com/thing:5415491

 # 🛠 Needed Parts
 - 1x Nema 17 motor
 - 1x a4988 driver